Daybreak (1948 film): Plot

-Eddie hires a Danish seaman, Olaf (Reed), to work for him, and the arrogant Olaf loses no time in openly flirting with Frankie.
+Eddie hires a Danish seaman, Olaf, to work for him, and the arrogant Olaf loses no time in openly flirting with Frankie.
 Although somewhat attracted to him, she tries her best to deny these feelings and be the loving and dutiful wife.
 This, however, is made more difficult by the fact that Eddie is forced to travel to other towns from time to time for two or three days at a time to fulfil his prison-service obligations and as he does not wish to come clean about these he tells Frankie that he must attend important business meetings, leaving her to increasingly struggle to rebuff Olaf's advances.

-When Eddie is next called away, Frankie begs him to either not go or take her with him, but as neither is an option for Eddie, she is left alone and pleads with elderly bargeman, Bill Shackle (Edward Rigby), to stay with her that evening.
+When Eddie is next called away, Frankie begs him to either not go or take her with him, but as neither is an option for Eddie, she is left alone and pleads with elderly bargeman, Bill Shackle, to stay with her that evening.
 Shackle is unable to grant her request due to other commitments and Olaf is quick to make himself at home in the cabin and begin drinking.

 As a condemned man has been given a reprieve, Eddie returns unexpectedly and discovers Frankie and Olaf in this compromising situation.
 A fight ensues between the two men, during which Eddie is knocked overboard and fails to resurface.
 The police arrive and Olaf is arrested for murder, as it is presumed that Eddie's body has been carried away by the tide.
 In despair, Frankie commits suicide by shooting herself.
 However, Eddie manages to crawl ashore the next morning and goes to his barber shop to clean himself up.
 It is unclear how he spent the whole night in the Thames.

-Ron is unaware of Eddy's alter ego as Tribe (or his marriage).
-A customer brings a newspaper in and somehow the story of "Eddy's murder" and Frankie's suicide is already in the paper.
+Ron is unaware of Eddie's alter ego as Tribe (or his marriage).
+A customer brings a newspaper in and somehow the story of "Eddie's murder" and Frankie's suicide is already in the paper.

 Olaf is convicted of murder and sentenced to hang.
 Eddie is summoned to carry out the execution, and at first sees it as an opportunity to avenge Frankie's death.
 When the time comes, however, he is unable to go through with it and confesses his identity to the prison staff.
 He returns to the barber's shop.
-When Ron comes to work the next morning, he finds Eddie's dangling body and dials 999 (emergency telephone number).
+When Ron comes to work the next morning, he finds Eddie's dangling body and dials 999.